Skip navigation

 Internal beam radiation is placed inside your body.

-• Another method involves receiving a specific chemical that emits radiation.
-This chemical can be given in a drink with a pill, or through an IV.
+• Another method involves receiving a specific radioactive liquid that emits radiation, called a radio nucleotide.
+This liquid radiation can be given in a drink with a pill, or through an IV.
 Liquid radiation travels throughout your body, seeking out and killing cancer cells.
-Thyroid cancer may be treated this way.
+Thyroid cancer and some metastatic cancers such as prostate can be treated using liquid radiation.

 INTRAOPERTIVE RADIATION THERAPY (IORT)